benjaminion/upgrading-ethereum-book/src/book.md

  - The initial discussion about the search for a good shuffling algorithm is [Issue 323](https://github.com/ethereum/consensus-specs/issues/323) on the specs repo.
  - The winning algorithm was announced in [Issue 563](https://github.com/ethereum/consensus-specs/issues/563).
  - The original paper describing the swap-or-not shuffle is Hoang, Morris, and Rogaway, 2012, ["An Enciphering Scheme Based on a Card Shuffle"](https://link.springer.com/content/pdf/10.1007%2F978-3-642-32009-5_1.pdf).
 See the "generalized domain" algorithm on page 3.

+### Committees <!-- /part2/building_blocks/committees -->

+Two types of committees feature in the Altair spec, beacon committees and sync committees, which have quite different functions.
+We will focus on beacon commitees here, and describe sync committees is a [later section](/part2/building_blocks/sync_committees).

+Beacon committees (which I shall just call committees from now on) feature prominently in the Eth2 pecification, but actually have very little purpose in the current design.

+HERE

 ### Aggregator Selection <!-- /part2/building_blocks/aggregator* -->